huymh/Consumer-Spending-Project/README.md

 - When did the United States return to pre-pandemic levels of spending?
 - What are the spending trends between the four quartiles of median income across all market category codes?
 - Do these trends persist in essential categories such as spending in grocery and food stores?
-- Is there a correlation between month and spending in a certain category code?
+- Is there a correlation between time and spending in a certain category code?

 #### State Level
 - In what states do the lower quantiles spend more than the higher quanitiles on average?
 Which state has the biggest difference?